Breach of Implied Contract: Everything You Need to Know

 An implied-in-law contract is an obligation created by law on the behalf of justice or to ward off unjust enrichment.
 It operates as a valid contract for purposes of remedy only; the general rules of contract do not apply to contracts implied in law.

 If you need help with a breach of implied contract, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.